catseye/Velo/README.markdown

     | announce
     = This is Vern

-So, yeah, `method` is a method on strings too, just like `class`.
-The argument is a string which is a list of formal parameter names.
+So, yeah, `method` is a method on strings too, just like `create`.
+It takes no arguments.

-Methods can have arguments:
+But, methods can have arguments, when called.
+In their definition, the first argument is referred to by `#1`, the second by `#2`, etc.

     | announce = {
     |   IO.print {This is }.concat #1